17000-or-bust/Photos/README.md

 ###### Database

-1) The purpose of this project was to inherit a front-end applicationa and redesign a scalable back-end/system design.
+1) The purpose of this project was to inherit a front-end application and redesign a scalable back-end/system design.
 If you want to run the data generation script it will take several hours, as it generates 140 million records.

 2) run 'npm run generate-data' if you wish to do so.